Muskan-88/personal-website-workshop/README.md

 ## Overview

-This project was built as part of a web development workshop for the UVIC WECS (Women in Engineering & Computer Science) club to help students build a personal website.
+This project was built for a web development workshop for the UVIC WECS (Women in Engineering & Computer Science) club to help students build a personal website.
 Feel free to clone the repository and build your own website!

  ## Website Features